As if dating wasn’t hard enough, there’s a relatively new concept in the relationship world that seems to get people’s attention more and more.

 Dos and Don’ts for the Talking Stage

-- Build a connection with each other
+- Build an emotional connection with each other

-- Discover shared values and beliefs
+- Discover mutual romantic interest, shared values and beliefs

 - Assess your emotional readiness